logo

 We'll showcase some of them: most notable controls available are Ink Sketch, Captcha, and Data Table.

-Captcha uses Google reCaptcha and allows to block spam submissions from the form:
+Captcha uses Google reCAPTCHA and allows you to block spam submissions from the form:

-Data Table is very versatile, and allows to collect data in table form, similar to Google Sheets or Excel:
+Data Table is very versatile, and allows you to collect data in table form, similar to Google Sheets or Excel:

 data table